 Erica De Bruin

-My research has been published in the Journal of Peace Research and Journal of Conflict Resolution.
-My writing has also appeared in Foreign Affairs, The Washington Post, and Political Violence @ a Glance.
-I am currently working on a National Science Foundation-funded project on the determinants of civilian support for criminal and political armed groups, as well as a project on the rise of militarized policing internationally.
+I am currently working on a National Science Foundation-funded project on the determinants of civilian support for criminal and political armed groups in Colombia, as well as a project on the spread of militarized policing internationally.

 I received a PhD from the Department of Political Science at Yale University in 2014, and a BA from Columbia University in 2004.
 I worked previously as a Research Associate in U.S. Foreign Policy and International Law at the Council on Foreign Relations and as a Research Associate in the Fellows Program at the New America Foundation in Washington, D.C.

 At Hamilton, I serve as the Director of the Justice and Security Program at the Arthur Levitt Public Affairs Center, and organize the Women in Political Science lecture series.
-I teach courses on international security, civil-military relations, civil war, and U.S. foreign policy.
+I teach courses on international security, civil-military relations, civil wars, and U.S. foreign policy.

 Erica De Bruin